dstettler/page-gen/format.md

 from a separate `contents.yml` file.
 By default, page-gen will use the format of `[pagename]-contents.yml` relative to the given `--reldir` directory.
-If this cannot be found, and an alternative is not specified by way of an argument, execution will be halted.
+If this cannot be found, and an alternative is not specified by way of a `--contentfile` argument, execution will be halted.

 There are some default variables that page-gen keeps internally:
 - `PG_TITLE` - Automatically generated based on the given title, but can also be overridden